-This was expressed in the bourgeois conception of "the

-rights of man", and in the bourgeois revolutionary slogan: "All men are equal".
+This was expressed in the bourgeois conception of "the rights of man," and in the bourgeois revolutionary slogan: "All men are equal."

 But the conception of human rights cannot be deduced from the abstract nature of man, but is determined by the stage of society in which men are living.
-Nor are men what they are "by nature", but they become what they are, and change, as a result of their social activity.
+Nor are men what they are "by nature," but they become what they are, and change, as a result of their social activity.
 Nor are all men "by nature" equal.
-In opposition to the bourgeois conception of abstract equality, which amounted to mere formal equality of rights as citizens, equality before the law, Marx and Engels declared that:
+In opposition to the bourgeois conception of abstract equality, which amounted to mere formal equality of rights as citizens, equality before the law, Marx and Engels declared:

-"the real content of the proletarian demand for equality is the demand for the abolition of classes.
-Any demand for equality which goes beyond that of necessity passes into absurdity" (Engels: Anti-Dühring, Part I, Chapter X).
+"The real content of the proletarian demand for equality is the demand for the abolition of classes.
+Any demand for equality which goes beyond that of necessity passes into absurdity."